sambasivareddy-ch/writes-by-siva/public/posts/postgres/query-execution-pipeline.md

 ### C. Planner/Optimizer
 - The main master mind in the whole execution pipeline.
-- It takes the query tree as input and generates the **multiple candidata execution plans** for the query.
+- It takes the query tree as input and generates the **multiple candidate execution plans** for the query.
 - It estimates the **_cost_** of each plan generated using table statistics and selects the **cheapest** one among the all.
 - But the cost estimated is based purely on stats available, it might not 100% accurate.
 - Cost Factors: